KostasTok/simpsons_GAN/README.md

 # simpsons_GAN
-Some unfinished work on my attempt to make a GAN using the output of the simpsons_face_detector project
+GAN that utilizes the simpsons_face_detector project to generate random Simpsons faces.